25prabhu10/notes/docs/Concepts/Data Structures.md

    }
    ```

-2. Similarly in C++, OOP’s concepts are used to organize the code.
+2. Similarly in C++, OOP's concepts are used to organize the code.

    All the variables and functions related to them are grouped together as a class.